-I’ve been feeling very sad and lonely the last few days so when my neighbor called to see if I wanted to drive into the city today to cheer me up, I was more than happy for the distraction.
-What I didn’t realize was that I would actually have a successful shopping day, which was an added cheer for the day!
-I know that Paul would be very pleased that I bought new clothes – and I even think that he’d have approved of some of it!
+I’ve been feeling very sad and lonely the last few days so when my neighbour called to see if I wanted to drive into the city today to cheer me up, I was more than happy for the distraction.
+What I didn’t realise was that I would actually have a successful shopping day, which was an added cheer for the day!
+I know that Paul would be very pleased that I bought new clothes – and I even think that he’d have approved of some of them!

-At the next store, it was my neighbor who had the shopping success having found two great pairs of jeans (one of which was just $5!) and a new necklace.
-(I found a little over-shirt to wear with my pajamas and a small pair of silver earrings.)
+At the next store, it was my neighbour who had the shopping success having found two great pairs of jeans (one of which was just $5!) and a new necklace.
+(I found a little over-shirt to wear with my pyjamas and a small pair of silver earrings.)

 On the way back to the car, we stumbled upon a new store in the mall that sells fantastic business-appropriate clothes and we decided that, as we were pretty much shopped out at that point, that we’d come up some other time to find some nice suits.
 But I managed to find a pair of denim capris and an amazingly ugly jacket before we left.